 azp

 OPTIONAL or REQUIRED.
 Authorized Party - the party to which the ID Token was issued.
-If present, it MUST contain the OAuth 2.0 client_id of the Relying Party.
+If present, it MUST contain the OAuth 2.0 client_id of the Party who will be using it.
 This Claim is only REQUIRED when the party requesting the ID Token is not the same as the sole audience of the ID Token.
 It MAY be included even when the Authorized Party is the same as the sole audience.
 The azp value is a case sensitive string containing a StringOrURI value.

 sub_jwk